wasamasa/firestarter/README.rst

 your file or changing major modes.

-In case you dislike confirming file-local variables manually or whitelisting them on a case-by-case basis, you can whitelist all instances of ``firestarter`` by putting the following in your init
+In case you dislike confirming file-local variables manually or whitelisting them on a case-by-case basis and are willing to take the security risks, you can whitelist all instances of ``firestarter`` by putting the following in your init file:
-file:

 .. code:: elisp